4Justicee/4Justicee/README.md

 # Hi There

 Welcome to my GitHub project!
-As a Full Stack and AI Engineer with a recent specialization in Game Development, this repository reflects my ongoing journey and projects at the intersection of web technologies, artificial intelligence, and immersive game experiences.
+As a Full Stack, Game and AI Engineer with a recent specialization in Game Development, this repository reflects my ongoing journey and projects at the intersection of web technologies, artificial intelligence, and immersive game experiences.

 ## About Me